2010 Novak Djokovic tennis season: Australian Open

 Djokovic eased through the initial four rounds of the first Grand Slam of the year, dropping just one set to Marco Chiudinelli.
 In a repeat of the 2008 final, Djokovic faced Jo-Wilfried Tsonga in the quarter-finals.
 Tsonga "gained revenge with an absorbing – albeit error-strewn – victory against the third seed in a match lasting almost four hours."
 Djokovic had convincingly won the third set 6–1 but soon after left the court having told the umpire that he was about to vomit.
 After the medical time out, Djokovic returned to the court but "quickly found himself 5–0 down and never really recovered."
 Tsonga eventually progressed by way of a 7–6(8–6) 6–7(5–7) 1–6 6–3 6–1 victory.
-Despite the loss, Djokovic attained a career-high ranking of world no. 2.